EzehCL/Copywriting-Portfolio/README.md

 Experience rich sound and deep bass with SparkWave.
 Wireless, comfortable, and long-lasting battery life for music lovers on the go.

 ## Project 2: Persuasive ads for Facebook and Instagram
--Description: Crafting scroll-stopping ads on both Instagram and Facebook that capture attention, spark interest, and drive clicks, leads, and sales.
+##### Description: Crafting scroll-stopping ads on both Instagram and Facebook that capture attention, spark interest, and drive clicks, leads, and sales.

--Goal: The goal of social media ads copywriting is to capture attention, engage the audience, and drive specific actions like clicks, leads, or sales.
+##### Goal: The goal of social media ads copywriting is to capture attention, engage the audience, and drive specific actions like clicks, leads, or sales.

 ### Fitness Program
 Headline: Transform Your Body in 30 Days